subgraph/Vega/README.md

 # Python Interface for Vega

-This code adds a rudimentary Python interface to Vega.
+This code adds a rudimentary Python interface to Vega using [py4j](https://github.com/bartdag/py4j).
 With this, it is possible to automatically configure and run scans as well as getting the results of Vega.
-Please follow the installation instructions of Vega given [here](https://github.com/subgraph/Vega/wiki/Building-Vega).
+An installation guidline for Ubuntu 16.04 is given [here](installation.md).
+You may also have a look at the installation instructions for Vega given [here](https://github.com/subgraph/Vega/wiki/Building-Vega).

-An example of how to use the Python interface is presented in the following:
+An example of how to use the Python interface is presented in the following (and can also be found in [example.py](example.py)).
+Values that can be set for Vega can be found in [MyScanExecutor](platform/com.subgraph.vega.ui.scanner/src/com/subgraph/vega/ui/scanner/MyScanExecutor.java).

 ```